Darshan-Baligeri/End-to-End-House-Price-Prediction-with-MLOps-Integration/readme.md

 The project includes comprehensive **Exploratory Data Analysis (EDA)**, feature engineering, and model building pipelines.
 It also implements best practices in machine learning, such as model validation, hyperparameter tuning, and handling of missing data and outliers.

 By incorporating MLOps, the project ensures continuous model monitoring, deployment automation, and streamlined collaboration across teams.

+> **Note**: This project works best with Python 3.9.
+Compatibility with other versions may require adjustments.

 ## Project Structure
 ```